 The Yelarbon Lagoon was used as inspiration for the project.
 Artists Jordache Castillejos, Jordan Bruce and Steven Falco used 800 litres of paint and 400 spray cans to create the work.

-At this time, only four of the eight silos have been painted but Goondiwindi Regional Council has secured funds to complete the project in the near future.
+Initially, only four of the eight silos were painted but Goondiwindi Regional Council secured funds to complete the project and it was finished in April, 2020.

-Another recent addition to the world of Silo Art is this spectacular piece at Grenfell in Central West NSW.
-Local grain trading business Grenfell Commodities commissioned Melbourne artist Heesco Khosnaran to complete the work.
+This spectacular piece can be found in Grenfell in Central West NSW.
+Local grain trading business Grenfell Commodities commissioned Melbourne artist Heesco Khosnaran to complete the work in 2018.

 Narrandera, a small town on the edge of the Riverina region of NSW has some recent additions to it’s water towers.
 High on the hill overlooking the town, the local water reservoir is now adorned with a mural.
 The most prominent being a koala and a bearded dragon, with the rest of the artwork depicting the history of the area.